-Mujingerra Cave is located a few kilometres off the through CSR near Well 30, in a beautiful stoney patch between parallel dunes.
-According to internet reports from CSR travellers in recent years, the caprock covering the entrance of the cave had collapsed in recent years, blocking the small crawlway leading to the water below.
-Assuming that none of the reports were by cavers, this was considered to be they were making questionable advice.
-What all previous reports had agreed on however, was the very high likelihood of there being snakes in the crawlway.
-Large Western Brown snakes had been sighted on several occasions and given that they are highly venomous, this was a real risk, and one that I was acutely aware of.
+Mujingerra Cave is located a few kilometres off the CSR near Well 30, in a beautiful stony patch between parallel dunes.
+According to internet reports from CSR travellers in recent years, the caprock covering the entrance of the cave had collapsed in recent years, blocking the small crawl-way leading to the water below.
+Assuming that none of the reports were by cavers, this was considered to be questionable advice.
+What all previous reports had agreed on however, was the very high likelihood of there being snakes in the crawl-way.
+Large Western Brown snakes had been sighted on several occasions and given that they are highly venomous, this was a real risk, and one that Paul was acutely aware of.